1stRadiant/Parrot-One/README.md

 # Parrot-One
 A chatbot that allows you to save big your llm tokens by caching your responses.
-Which means you can reprompt unlimited times without anymore tokens or even offline.
+Which means you can reprompt unlimited times without using anymore tokens or even offline.

 # Advanced Chatbot with Pattern Matching and LLM Integration